Those Who Serve: Robin

 Now, having worked as a peer specialist for several months, Robin is still stunned by the dramatic changes she was able to make in her life with the help of BHN’s Respite program.

-“I probably could have done ten more hospitalizations and they wouldn’t have had the same impact on my life as Respite did,” Robin says.
-“Respite was one of the best things that ever happened to me.
+“I could have probably done ten more hospitalizations and they wouldn’t have had the same impact on my life as Respite did,” Robin says.
+“Respite was probably one of the best things that ever happened to me.
 It gave me a whole new outlook on life.”